Helliconia: Helliconia Winter

 After the ship lands, the Oligarch's army continues to pursue the deserters.
 They go on the run again, hiring a dog-sledge with a semi-human driver and his phagor slave in order to cross the mountains.
 Fashnalgid mortally offends their driver by sleeping with his wife, and the driver retaliates by arranging for his phagor to push Fashnalgid off the sledge while they are travelling through a dangerous tunnel.
 Luterin tries to save Fashnalgid, but also falls from the sledge.
 He is forced to walk for miles through the polar cold until he eventually rejoins the sledge and is able to travel the rest of the way to his father's estate.

 Once home, Luterin proclaims that he wishes to marry Toress Lahl rather than his arranged noble bride, and gives Toress the key to an ancient shrine.
 A few days later, he expresses hatred for the Oligarch who ordered his army to be destroyed.
 From his father's reactions, he realises that his father is in fact the Oligarch.
-Luterin kills his father and flees to the Wheel of Kharnabar; he enters the Wheel and therefore remains in solitary confinement for ten years.
+Luterin kills his father and flees to the Wheel of Kharnabhar; he enters the Wheel and therefore remains in solitary confinement for ten years.
 When he at last emerges, he finds that the assassination of the former Oligarch is now seen as a positive event.

 A party is arranged to celebrate Luterin's freedom and also to observe the day of Myrkwyr, when Freyr is seen for the last time, marking the beginning of the centuries-long great winter.
-After the festivities, the Master of Kharnabar has Luterin seized, with the intent of throwing him back into the Wheel.
+After the festivities, the Master of Kharnabhar has Luterin seized, with the intent of throwing him back into the Wheel.
 For phagors, Myrkwyr indicates the return of conditions favourable to their kind, and a phagor tribe makes plans to regain their dominance over humans.
 The phagors attack the party; Luterin escapes in the confusion and is reunited with Toress Lahl.
-The book ends as they leave for the shrine, where she has been living in hiding with their now ten-year-old son.
+The book ends as they start to head for the shrine, where Toress Lahl has been living in hiding with their now ten-year-old son, and Luterin, embracing uncertainty in the chiefly cyclical world, decides instead to leave them and head off into the unknown, yelling "Abro Hakmo Astab!"